8x15yz/Algorithm-Solutions/leetcode/leetcode-35.md

 # start = 0
 # end = len(list)-1
 ```
-and with this index, we compare with target value.
-maybe it will occer two situatios:<br>
+with using this index, we can compare with target value. and maybe it will occer two situations:<br>
 1. target value > middle one
 <br>or
 2. target value < middle one<br>